 Tracy has extensive knowledge and experience working with children with a wide range of disabilities and their families but has a passion for individuals on the autism spectrum.
 She has worked with excellent speech-language pathologists, occupational and physical therapists and has an insight into the special characteristics of this population, including sensory processing issues.

 When not impacting the lives of children with special needs and their families, Tracy spends time with her husband of 25 years, Clark.
 She has been volunteering this past school year at Chaffin Junior High with the Gifted and Talented Education (GATE) and Choir programs.
 Tracy is also part of the special needs ministry at West-Ark and hopes to expand that ministry with other churches through her work with TCFEF.
+She is a policy committee member of the Invest Early Coalition.
 She and her husband, Clark, have two children; Noah, 14, and Becca, 20, who resides in Nashville, TN.
 Tracy can’t wait to see how she is going to impact the world.
 When not with her family, Tracy sings with the Fort Smith Chorale and has recorded several CDs with Keith Lancaster and Acapella Praise & Harmony Ministries.

 Contact Information: Parent Mentor for region 5 Northwest/River Valley.
 (870) 897-4174